Ju-an/U073U5KPQDT-MLOps-WeldSpot/README.md

 ![Firebase Services](images/FirebaseAccountServices.png)

-Confirm creating the pair and this will download a file named like "firebase-project-f2109-firebase-adminsdk-68klm-bt5ge88216.json": We rename it only to "serviceAdmin.json" and move it to the project folder, where we moved the google-services.json file too.
+Confirm creating the pair and this will download a file named like "firebase-project-f2109-firebase-adminsdk-68klm-bt5ge88216.json": We rename it only to "serviceAdmin.json" and move it to the project folder, same place where this Readme file is.

 **![Privacy Warning](images/Warning.png) Don't share the file as it contains private info**.